railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 As well as those functions, you have got tools to improve the productivity of all staff in their daily
 work:

-* a document editor that interfaces with OpenOffice.org,

-* interfaces to synchronize your contacts and Outlook Calendar with Open ERP,

-* an Outlook plugin enabling you to automatically store your emails and their attachments in a Document Management System integrated with Open ERP,
+* an email client plugin for Outlook and Thunderbird enabling you to automatically store your emails and their attachments in the
+  Knowledge Management (previously Document Management System) integrated with OpenERP,

+* interfaces to synchronize your Contacts and Calendars with OpenERP,

+* sync your meetings on your mobile phone,

+* build a 360° view on your Customer,

+* integration with Google applications.

-You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in Open ERP to analyze the different communications with your partners.
+You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in OpenERP to analyze the different communications with your partners.
 With these, you can execute a real improvement policy to manage your service quality.

 The management of customer relationships is detailed in the second section of this book (see :ref:`part2-crm`).

 .. index::
-   single: Purchase Management
+   single: Sales Management

 .. index::